v1nc3t/FoodPal/docs/Agendas/week-03.md

 # TA question:
 - Do we make custom milestones or use weeks as milestones?
+- Do have to use points for issues?
 - Does the person who creates the MR have to merge or can the person who accepts the MR merge?
 - When are the buddy checks?